syamdanda/Java-Interview-Preparation/README.md

 What is abstraction in Java <br/>
 What is meant by Abstract class <br/>
 When to use an abstract class over an interface <br/>
+Can we have a non-abstract method inside an interface <br/>
 Will an object reference be cast to an interface reference <br/>
+Can an interface extend more than one interface in Java <br/>
 What is Inheritance <br/>
 What are the different types of inheritance in Java <br/>
 What is multiple inheritance <br/> Is it supported by Java <br/>